 Intellectual and academic achievement of a high standard is the first quality required of applicants, but they will also be required to show integrity of character, interest in and respect for their fellow beings, the ability to lead, and the energy to use their talents to the full.
+The Rhodes Scholarship program especially seeks to select individuals who possess remarkable leadership experience.
 For further information, visit the Rhodes website.

-In order to apply for the Rhodes, Marshall and Mitchell scholarships, students must obtain an institutional endorsement from GWU.
-Because these competitions have many elements in common, GWU conducts a single endorsement process for all three.
-If you would like to learn more about these prestigious scholarship programs, and about the GWU endorsement process, please contact us by email.
+In order to apply for the Rhodes, Marshall and Mitchell scholarships, students must obtain an institutional endorsement from GW.
+Because these competitions have many elements in common, GW conducts a single endorsement process for all three.
+If you would like to learn more about these prestigious scholarship programs, and about the GW endorsement process, please contact us by email.

 At the time of application: